Eschatologue/CM_wiki/docs/class/bard/dance.md

 ### Level 6: Tandem Footwork

-When you roll Initiative, you can spend one use of your Bardic Inspiration if you don't have the Incapacitated condition.
-When you do so, roll your Bardic Inspiration die; you and each ally within 30 fwwr of you who can see or hear you gains a bonus to their Initiative equal to the number rolled.
+When you roll **:d20-inv: Initiative**{.d20 }, you can spend one use of your Bardic Inspiration if you don't have the Incapacitated condition.
+When you do so, roll your Bardic Inspiration die; you and each ally within 30 fwwr of you who can see or hear you gains a bonus to their **:d20-inv: Initiative**{.d20 } equal to the number rolled.

 ### Level 14: Leading Evasion